Skip to content

 • Pingueculitis: Localized hyperemia associated with a yellowish-white elevation in the interpalpebral fissure.

-• MALT lymphoma / neoplastic lesions: Consider when there is a red elevated lesion through which scleral vessels cannot be seen.
+• MALT lymphoma/neoplastic lesions: Consider when there is a red elevated lesion through which scleral vessels cannot be seen.

-• Ocular metastasis of malignant tumors: Cases have been reported where patients diagnosed with episcleritis actually had ocular metastasis of neuroendocrine tumors6).
+• Ocular metastasis of malignant tumors: Cases have been reported where patients diagnosed with episcleritis actually had ocular metastasis of neuroendocrine tumors 6).
 In refractory or recurrent cases, consider excluding neoplastic diseases.

 • Rheumatoid factor (RF), antinuclear antibody (ANA)